 Inhibition: the ability to withstand distraction, and internal urges.

-This online resource is based on book The SharpBrains Guide to Brain Fitness (April 2013; 284 pages), by Alvaro Fernandez and Dr. Elkhonon Goldberg.
+This online resource is based on the book The SharpBrains Guide to Brain Fitness (April 2013; 284 pages), by Alvaro Fernandez and Dr. Elkhonon Goldberg.